Becky works as a biological science technician in endangered species conservation, and has a passion for biology and wildlife conservation.

-If the police or fire department knocked on the front door of your home at this exact moment and gave you 5-10 minutes to evacuate, what would you do?
-If you heard a tornado warning on the radio or if a tropical storm is suddenly elevated up to hurricane status (leaving you very little time to prepare), what's your plan?
+If the police or fire department knocked on the front door of your home at this exact moment and gave you 5–10 minutes to evacuate, what would you do?
+If you heard a tornado warning on the radio or if a tropical storm is suddenly elevated up to hurricane status (leaving you very little time to prepare), do you have a plan?

 A disaster or other emergency situation can occur unexpectedly within hours, minutes, or even seconds.
-Not only should you have a emergency-preparedness plan for all the people in your family, but you should have one for your pets too!
-A human's safety is always the first priority, but what if taking a little time NOW means you'll be able to save your pets in a future emergency?
+Not only should you have a preparedness plan for all the people in your family, but you should have one for your pets!
+What if taking a little time now means you'll be able to save your pets in the future?

 Being prepared before a disaster occurs may give you the few extra minutes you need to save your beloved animal family members.
 Put together a Pet Emergency Kit today!

-It's important to note that this article isn't discussing pet first aid kits.
-While a pet owner should always have one, they're an entirely different ball game.
-At the moment, I'm talking about pet bug-out kits.
-They're a necessity if there's an emergency requiring you to evacuate your home, because all you'll have to do is grab your pets and the emergency kit and get out.
+- This article isn't discussing first aid kits for pets (even though a pet owner should always have one).
+This article discusses pet bug-out kits, and they're a necessity if there's an emergency requiring you to evacuate your home.
+All you'll have to do is grab your pets and the emergency kit and then get out.
 Your evacuation will be quick, your animals won't need to be left behind in dangerous conditions, and you'll have everything you need to properly care for them while you wait for the disaster to pass.

-- Number and Types of Pets - Dogs, cats, birds, reptiles, invertebrates, and aquatics all have different needs and you'll need to pack your pet's bug-out kit accordingly.
+- Quantity and Type of Pet(s): Dogs, cats, birds, reptiles, invertebrates, and aquatics all have different needs and you'll need to pack your pet's bug-out kit accordingly.
 Another, more heart-wrenching thing to consider involves some pets being easier to evacuate than others.
 There may be an emergency during which you can only help a couple of your pets instead of all them.
 It's can be a tough thing to do, but have a plan that encompasses possibilities like this.

 - Store the kit where it cannot be damaged by water or pests (like mice).

-- If any of the supplies have the possibility of leaking, store them in seal-able plastic baggies.
-This can include things such as bottles of hand sanitizer.
+- If any of the supplies have the possibility of leaking (such as a bottle of hand sanitizer), store them in seal-able plastic baggies.

-- If any of the supplies are easily damaged by water, also store them in seal-able baggies or containers.
-This can include things such as medical records, paper towels, photos used to prove ownership, etc.
+- If any of the supplies are easily damaged by water (like medical records and paper towels), also store them in seal-able baggies or containers.

 - Food will expire eventually.
 Routinely throw out or cycle through the food kept in the emergency kit to keep it fresh and healthy for your animals.